I Feel Better (Gotye song)

 "I Feel Better" is a song by the Belgian-Australian musician Gotye from his third studio album Making Mirrors.
 It was released as a digital download on 25 October 2011 in Australia.
 The song was written/produced by Gotye.
-It was almost as successful as "Somebody That I Used To Know" in certain countries.
 The song has charted in Flanders.
 The trumpet melody which is used in the intro and the bridge was sampled from "Brazil" by Edmundo Ros.